 Don't panic, but I'm 500 pictures behind on my scrapbooking projects - that's only about two years worth!
 I just ordered a bunch of new pictures.
 Whenever I run out of room on my camera, I download and order the photographs.
 I find that if I don't order them then, I will never remember which photographs I have physical copies of.
-It's always good to have them on hand for scrapbook events so that you don't have to pay a higher price to have them developed and shipped quickly.
+It's always good to have them on hand for scrapbook events.
+That way you don't have to pay a higher price to have them developed and shipped quickly.

 This time around, I let my pictures inspire my scrapbook layout design.
 Projects made with Silhouette CAMEOs are so much fun!
-I had some fun pictures of my boys fishing with their Grandpa in my lineup, and decided to go with those.
+I had some fun pictures of my boys fishing with their Grandpa in my lineup.
+That led me to decide to go with those memories.
 I remembered seeing these super cute fishing bears in the Silhouette Studio Shop.
 They are called Gone Fishing Bear Holding Pole and Gone Fishing Bear Holding Fish and then I just used Gone Fishing for the title.
 You can find them all by searching "gone fishing".
-Both bears stand about 5″ tall from their feet to the top of their hats.
-I put two 4″ x 6″ photo picture slots on the first page and one 5″ x 7″ with three 3″ x 3″ slots on the second page.
+Both bears stand about 5" tall from their feet to the top of their hats.
+I put two 4" x 6" photo picture slots on the first page and one 5" x 7" with three 3" x 3" slots on the second page.

 This layout took a little bit of work and time, mainly because the two bears have so many layers to deal with.
 The torn paper on the picture frames also took a little bit of work but I love the way it turned out!
 If you are doing this don't glue down the whole edging, otherwise, you can't slip your picture in.
 Just glue the edges down, I don't like to glue on top of my pictures, so even if I added the pictures while I was creating, I wouldn't glue the whole thing down.
 I really love how this page turned out.
 These cute bears also come handy a lot for holiday themes.